deepjavalibrary/djl-serving/serving/docs/stateful_sessions.md

     SessionId="NEW_SESSION")
 ```

 The LMI container handles the request by starting a new session.
-The container provides the session ID and expiration timestamp by setting the following HTTP header in the response:
+The container provides the session ID and expiration timestamp (UTC timezone) by setting the following HTTP header in the response:

 ```
 X-Amzn-SageMaker-Session-Id: session_id; Expires=yyyy-mm-ddThh:mm:ssZ